CIR Board of Directors

 Robert P. George is McCormick Professor of Jurisprudence and Director of the James Madison Program in American Ideals and Institutions at Princeton University.
 In 2005, Dr. George won a Bradley Prize for Intellectual and Civic Achievement and the Philip Merrill Award for Outstanding Contributions to the Liberal Arts of the American Council of Trustees and Alumni.
 He is a graduate of Swarthmore College and Harvard Law School and earned a doctorate in philosophy of law from Oxford University.

-James B. Mann, Esq. is Principal of Sunlight General Capital LLC.
-Previously, Mr. Mann served as director of Derivative Products Group of Société Générale, deputy assistant attorney general of the Tax Division of the U.S. Department of Justice, and general counsel of the U.S. Commission on Civil Rights.
+James B. Mann, Esq. is an attorney practicing in New York.
+Previously, Mr. Mann was a consulting attorney at Cadwalader, Wickersham and Taft, a principal of Sunlight General Capital LLC, director of Derivative Products Group of Société Générale, deputy assistant attorney general of the Tax Division of the U.S. Department of Justice, and general counsel of the U.S. Commission on Civil Rights.
 He received an M.B.A. from Columbia University Graduate School of Business and a J.D. from Harvard Law School.

 Arthur Stephen Penn, Esq. is the retired president of Elmrock Capital, Inc. Prior to founding Elmrock, Mr. Penn practiced law in New York City.
 He earned his J.D. degree from New York University School of Law in 1961 and his B.A. from Cornell in 1956.